spotinst/help/src/docs/cost-intelligence/tutorials/dashboard/README.md

 To manage existing datasets, click the **Manage Files** page via the Dashboard action bar.

-You can quickly determine which datasets are active and being utilized vs ones that are still in draft.
+You can quickly determine which datasets are active and being utilized vs datasets that are still in draft.
 You can also refresh an existing dataset by editing a dataset and simply reuploading the file.

 ![datasets-4](https://github.com/spotinst/help/assets/106514736/3f94acd9-7c77-443d-9a15-a7caac69aca3)

-To edit a file, hover over the three dots icon to open a sub menu and select ‘edit’.
+To edit a file, hover over the three dots icon to open a sub menu and select **Edit**.

 ![datasets-5](https://github.com/spotinst/help/assets/106514736/4d1af696-2634-4eae-9ec3-16eb3d8c377c)

-To refresh an existing dataset, while editing the dataset, click the ‘Reload Dataset’ button (#2 in the image above) to go through the process of reloading the CSV file and refreshing the data in the application.
+To refresh an existing dataset, while editing the dataset, click **Reload Dataset** (#2 in the image above) to go through the process of reloading the CSV file and refreshing the data in the application.

-To delete a dataset, hover over the three dots icon on the ‘Manage Files’ page and select the delete option.
-Be warned that this action will remove any charts on all dashboards that contain this dataset.
+To delete a dataset, hover over the icon of three dots on the Manage Files page and select the delete option. **This action removes any charts from all dashboards that contain this dataset**.

 ## Joining Data Sets

-Dashboards in Cost Intelligence gives users the power to join two datasets together, giving you unprecedented flexibility in generated charts, how you need them to be.
+Cost Intelligence dashboards enable you to connect two datasets, granting you flexibility to create charts according to your specific requirements.

-To join a CSV based dataset to an existing dataset, go to edit the dataset.
-Once in the ‘Edit Dataset’ page, click on the three dots icon to open a menu and select ‘Join to Another Data Source’.
+To connect a CSV based dataset to an existing dataset, complete the following steps:

+1. In the Edit Dataset page, click the icon of three dots to open a menu and select **Join to Another Data Source**.

 ![datasets-3](https://github.com/spotinst/help/assets/106514736/6737aad2-f308-4421-98a1-f923076cbfb5)

-This will open a new modal that displays a list of existing datasets (both user generated, and system generated) that you can join with.
-Simply select which one you want to join together.
+This opens a new modal that lists existing datasets (both user-generated, and system generated) that you can join with.
+Select the dataset you want to connect to.

 ![datasets-6](https://github.com/spotinst/help/assets/106514736/f0371615-2e7d-4c7a-8174-0221d4b9dfd6)

-You then will be able to determine how you want to join your data together by linking specific columns together for each dataset.
+You can choose how you want to join your data together by linking specific columns together for each dataset.

 ![datasets-7](https://github.com/spotinst/help/assets/106514736/5e2ba217-8ad2-472e-bec2-0b936fe68e77)